Ergodicity of Iwasawa continued fractions via markable hyperbolic geodesics: Markable Geodesics

-Even a generic geodesic may intersect $\Sph$ in more than one point; indeed when $k\neq \R$, $\Hyp$ does not admit \emph{any} geodesically convex codimension-1 hypersurfaces.
+To begin with, in $\Hyp_\R^2$, it is apparent from the geometry that any geodesic can only intersect $\Sph$ transversely at a single point; however, in other hyperbolic spaces, even a generic geodesic may intersect $\Sph$ at more than one point; indeed when $k\neq \R$, $\Hyp$ does not admit \emph{any} geodesically convex codimension-1 hypersurfaces.
 However, a generic geodesic intersects $\Sph$ in finitely many points, so we may speak of the \emph{last} intersection with $\Sph$:

 \begin{lemma} Let $\gamma$ be a geodesic in $\Hyp$ not contained in $\Sph$.
 Then the set of intersections $\gamma\cap \Sph$ is finite.
 Furthermore, if there are times $t_1, t_2$ such that $\norm{\gamma(t_1)}>1$ and $\norm{\gamma(t_2)}<1$, then $\gamma$ does intersect $\Sph$. \begin{proof} The existence of the intersection follows from the definition of $\Sph$ by $\norm{\cdot}=1$.